mgamas/wordpressCloudFormation/README.md

 > EngineVer:
   - Description: Version of the Engine of the DB.
   - Type: String
-  - Default: '5.7.22'

 > dbName:
   - Description: database name
   - Type: String
-  - Default: wordpressEG

 > dbUserName:
-  - Default: admin
-  - NoEcho: 'true'
   - Description: The WordPress database admin account username
   - Type: String

 > dbPassword:
-  - Default: password
   - NoEcho: 'true'
   - Description: The WordPress database admin account password
   - Type: String

 > DBAllocatedStorage:
-  - Default: '5'
   - Description: The size of the database (Gb)
   - Type: Number

 > PrivateSubnet1:
-  - Description: Nombre de la subnet 1 privada en donde estar? la BD
+  - Description: Subnet to allow communication for the rds
   - Type: String

 > PrivateSubnet2:
-  - Description: Nombre de la subnet 2 privada en donde estar? la BD
+  - Description: Subnet to allow communication for the rds, aws requests 2 subnets
   - Type: String

 > vpcId:
-  - Description: Nombre de la VPC
+  - Description: VPC name, the components for WordPress site has to be on the same vpc
   - Type: String

 > secGroup:
-  - Description: Nombre del security Group
+  - Description: security group name, the templates need to receive an sg to create a DB security group
   - Type: String